IBM Cloud Docs

 Code Risk Analyzer plug-in for IBM Cloud

-The IBM Cloud® command-line interface (CLI) provides code risk analysis commands.
+The IBM Cloud® command-line interface (CLI) provides commands for code risk analysis.
 You can use the IBM Cloud CLI to analyze your code for vulnerabilities and compliance with certain rules.
 Code Risk Analyzer is available in all IBM Cloud regions in which toolchains are supported.

 • Generate a bill of materials (BOM) that lists the dependencies and available license information of all third-party OS packages and application packages.
 You can also generate this output in CycloneDX-specific format.